ICamioneta/AllesEkar/Allesfezs Ekarschubi.md

 | Seats: Driver, Gunner (Early tank cannon, Machine gun), Loader (Spotter, Loader) |            |     |
 | Attributes: Clad                                                                 |            |     |
 | Weapons: Machine Gun (170pt), Early tank cannon (106pt)                          |            |     |
+## Vehicle Attributes
+- Clad.
+This vehicle is hard to see out of.
+If a seat with the spotter attribute isn't occupied, all actions targeting other units have a -4 modifier to their skill check rolls.
+- Exposed.
+This seat on the vehicle isn't behind any form of armour.
+Actions can target the model occupying this seat.
+Any actions that would forcefully move the model from the seat cause this model to exit the vehicle.
+- Replenishes x.
+This vehicle has a large stockpile of the selected limited weapon.
+- Hovering.
+This vehicle is flying just from the ground's surface.
+It does not set of mines, and characters cannot come into base to base contact with it.
 # Actions
 On your turn, you activate each of your units in an order of your choice.
 During a unit’s activation, you can either use a full action, or a movement action and a second action.
 ## Movement Actions